chanwutk/I24-postprocessing-lite/README.md

 ### Configuration setting
-The config setting is located in `parameters.json` in the `config` folder.
+The config setting is located in `parameters.json`.
 You may specify the following parameters:

 - `description`: give a short description of the run.
 This information will be saved to database as meta data
 - `raw_database`: name of the database where the raw fragments are read.
 Currently set as "trajectories"